 I am the lead for the CFN’s X-ray Scattering for Nanoscience user program (2010–present).
 I managed a nanoscience user program at the X9 beamline (NSLS) from 2010–2014.
 I am now the lead-PI for two partner user programs at NSLS-II, on the CMS and SMI beamlines.
 I was closely involved in the conceptual design of these two beamlines: I was the lead author for the CMS Beamline Development Proposal; chair of CMS Beamline Advisory Team; member of SMI Advisory Team.
 In this role, I participate in beamline governance, guide and administer the user program, and directly support users at the beamlines.

 I have recognized scientific impact in areas of soft matter, x-ray scattering, and AI/ML for science.
-As of early 2020, I have 141 publications, >5,800 citations, and h-index 38 (see Google Scholar for up-to-date information).
+As of mid-2020, I have 144 publications, >6,200 citations, and h-index 40 (see Google Scholar for up-to-date information).
 I gave 40 invited talks 2005–2019.
-I was the recipient of the Brookhaven Science & Technology Award.
+I was the recipient of the Brookhaven Science & Technology Award, and was selected for the fourth cohort of the Oppenheimer Science and Energy Leadership Program.
 I am engaged in co-organizing and chairing symposia, workshops, and related activities.
-Most recently, I served as co-lead for the Online Control panel at the BES Roundtable Workshop on AI/ML, October 2019.
+Recently (Oct.
+2019), I served as co-lead for the Online Control panel at the BES Roundtable Workshop on AI/ML.

 I am leading a program in AI/ML for nanoscience.
 I was the BNL principal investigator for a BNL-SBU seed grant (2011); principal investigator for BNL LDRD Deep Structured Analysis for Image Datasets from CFN and NSLS-II (2016–18); and principal investigator for BNL LDRD Physics-Informed Autonomous Synthesis of Self-Assembling Materials (2019–20).